EpicBrainUser/python-booklet/python_booklet.typ

 I also suggest using their baseline init.vim or init.lua (for neovim, which is the modern version of vim, but you need to install it separately).

+==== The REPL
+Python comes with a REPL (Read Evaluate Print Loop), which you can run just by typing `python` (or `python3` on MacOS) which lets you quickly try out parts of the language.
+You can type in it like you were in a file, and it runs all the code right there letting you play around with the language a bit easier.

-=== Using a GUI editor like IDLE or Zed or VScode(ium) or PyCharm etc There are many great editors that work, I happen to like Zed the most of these but they all work, and with the python extension they all have linting and lsp and everything you may want out of the box.
+=== Using a GUI editor like IDLE or Zed or VScode(ium) or PyCharm etc There are many great editors that work, I happen to like Zed the most, but they all work, and with the python extension/plugin they all have linting and LSP and everything you may want out of the box.
 Just use their interfaces, save with File>Save As, Choose a filename, and then just save it as you go along, and run with the run button in them.